MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **crashTime** - Date and time the crash occurred to help with investigation

+- **crash_time_from_start** – The elapsed time from app start to the crash occurred, to help with investigation

 - **exceptionName** - The name of the exception that triggered the crash to help with investigation

+- **exception_reason** – The reason of the exception that triggered the crash to help with investigation

 - **hasHx** - Tells us the account is using our new sync service to help us detect issues caused by our sync service